Phone-GWP-group

 Mitigating the Plastic Packaging Tax

-Even if you are not directly paying the tax it is essential to ensure that the price of the packaging you use does not become unsustainable.
+Even if you are not directly paying the tax, it is essential to ensure that the price of the packaging you use does not become unsustainable.
 Discuss your options with your packaging supplier (including using recycled equivalents or alternative products) to avoid or mitigate any price increases you may see.

-Important notice
+Important note

 Further reading